Most frequent questions and answers

 The Bell Foundation, which provided funding to Bell Hospital to invest in new technology, equipment, and to build the new hospital, transitioned into the Western Marquette County Health Foundation.
 In 2018 the name changed to the West End Health Foundation and the non-profit tax ID was transferred to the new foundation.

 While the sale agreement was under review by the Attorney General, the foundation’s board of directors had opportunities to meet with staffers from the Attorney General’s Office and state their case requesting the $1M be revisited.
 The largest components of the case focused on the large amount of funds raised by the community during the 2005-2008 Capital Campaign and ongoing fundraising for technological initiatives, which totaled over $7M in cash and in-kind gifts.
 Comparing this amounts with the $1M figure, ongoing costs for compliance, and best practices with how granting organizations are funded (utilizing 3-5% of interest), helped the foundation board of director’s case that $1M was insufficient to create an independent, locally governed, grantmaking foundation.

 In November, the foundation was notified that the $1M contribution would be made upon finalization of the sale.
 In addition, however, any unused funds from the sale of the hospital would also be provided to the foundation.
 It was announced that the final amount (to be determined once all covenants of the sale were met) would be in the range of $3M-$7M.
 By July 1, 2014 the final amount received was $7M.

 The Mission of the West End Health Foundation is advancing health and wellness in the West End community.

 The Vision of the West End Health Foundation is To build a culture encouraging healthy lifestyles in the West End.

 The foundation has one part-time employee.
-Pam Christensen was hired as Foundation Manager in May 2018.
+Doug Russell was hired as Foundation Manager in April 2021.